ethereum/guide/javascript_console.md

 ###Using the JS console to add transactions and local calls

-in case the name of the contract is "Sample" with a function named "set", it is possible to make a transaction to call "set" by writing: contracts["Sample"].contract.set(14) if a call can be made this will be done by writing: contracts["Sample"].contract.get.call()
+In case the name of the contract is "Sample" with a function named "set", it is possible to make a transaction to call "set" by writing:

+    contracts["Sample"].contract.set(14)

+If a call can be made this will be done by writing:

+    contracts["Sample"].contract.get.call()

+It also possible to use all properties and function of the web3 object